 Telus and Bell users in Canada are also reporting a Samsung Galaxy S6 Edge Plus Marshmallow roll out.
 The update is massive, 1.2GB in size, and it brings Android 6.0.1 and a number of enhancements to the larger Edge model.

-In Australia, Vodafone started rolling out a Galaxy S6 Edge Plus Marshmallow update on June 6th.
+In Australia, Vodafone started rolling out a Galaxy S6 Edge Plus Marshmallow update last year.
 The company is also now rolling out Marshmallow updates to its versions of the Samsung Galaxy S6 and Galaxy S6 Edge.

 Fellow Australian carrier Telstra is rolling out Galaxy S6 Plus, Galaxy S6 and Galaxy S6 Edge Marshmallow updates.

 Australian carrier Optus has also deployed its Android Marshmallow updates to the Galaxy S6, Galaxy S6 Edge and Galaxy S6 Edge Plus.